-The United States is experiencing a rise in deaths related to drug overdoses and the heroin epidemic.
+The United States is experiencing a rise in deaths related to drug overdoses and heroin epidemic.
 Since 2000, the rate of deaths from drug overdoses has increased 137%, including a 200% increase in the rate of opioid overdoses resulting in death.
 ABC recently aired a special on heroin addiction treatment.
-The special investigation Breaking Point: Heroin in America reported by David Muir focused on how heroin affects individuals and the community of New Hampsire’s lives and the need for heroin addiction treatment.
+The special investigation Breaking Point: Heroin in America reported by David Muir focused on how heroin affect individuals and the community of New Hampsire’s lives.
+The need for heroin addiction treatment and awareness is real.

 “When you realize that nearly everyone you meet has been touched by the drug in some way, that’s really eye-opening,” said Muir in a story posted by ABC News.